 Tips to Improve Early Alerts

-Early alerts are intended to give first-year students official notice that their performance in a course is not satisfactory at a time that’s early enough for them to realistically make significant improvement.
-If you receive an unsatisfactory early alert, do not be discouraged; instead, be proactive by following some of the tips below.
+Academic alerts are intended to give students official notice that their performance in a course is not satisfactory at a time that’s early enough for them to realistically make significant improvement.
+If you receive an unsatisfactory academic alert, do not be discouraged; instead, be proactive by following some of the tips below.

 Faculty can choose from the following seven early alert codes that describe the reason for a student’s unsatisfactory performance in a course.
 Here’s what each of those grade codes mean: